The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 Hotel Gabrielli Venezia - Starhotels Collezione

-18th-century palazzo on the Grand Canal, private garden and contemporary art collection: collector's Venice.
+18th-century palace on the Grand Canal, private garden and contemporary art collection: collector's Venice.

 Palazzo Venart Luxury Hotel

-Philippe Starck transformed a XVIe-century palace into a design manifesto steps from the Grand Canal.
+Philippe Starck transformed a 16th-century palace into a design manifesto a stone's throw from the Grand Canal.